Endometrial Cancer Prevention (PDQ®)

 Avoiding risk factors and increasing protective factors may help prevent cancer.

-of endometrial cancer.
+of endometrial cancer and endometrial hyperplasia.
 For this reason, estrogen therapy alone is usually prescribed only for women who do not have a uterus.
+HRT that contains only estrogen also increases the risk of stroke and blood clots.

 - Early menstruation: Beginning to have menstrual periods at an early age increases the number of years the body is exposed to estrogen and increases a woman's risk of endometrial cancer.